 Anxiety

-Anxiety is a prevalent issue in today’s world for many children.
-It can manifest as fear from being separated from parents or siblings; developing a phobia for a certain ritual; fear of animals or insects; fear of school or social gatherings; or fear of things that may never occur, such as natural disasters.
-This all leads to symptoms that can become quite severe — an increased heart rate, loss of sleep, headaches, dizziness, stomach aches and shortness of breath.
+Anxiety is a widespread issue for many children in today’s world, especially since the pandemic.
+It can manifest as fear from being separated from parents or siblings; developing a phobia for a certain ritual; fear of animals or insects; fear of school or social gatherings; stress from social media use; or fear of catastrophic things that may never occur.

-To treat anxiety, many doctors will prescribe medications and/or choose to explore a Cognitive Behavioral Therapy such as Exposure Therapy, which involves exposing the children to their known triggers in a safe environment and having them acclimate to prevent the fear-based response and dissipate the anxiety.
+To treat anxiety, many health providers will prescribe medications and/or recommend a Cognitive Behavioral Therapy such as Exposure Therapy, which involves exposing the children to their known triggers in a safe environment and having them acclimate to prevent the fear-based response and dissipate the anxiety.

 Depression